rkp8/SmartGymsScheduleManager/README.md

 The app is deployed and can be found [here](https://smartgymone.herokuapp.com/)

-You can use the following credentials with live demo:
+You can use the following credentials with the demo:

 | Account type | Username | Password
 | --- | --- | --- |